 Ruby on Rails 2.1 - Dir Structure

-When you use the rails' helper script to create your application, it creates the entire directory structure for your application.
-Rails knows where to find things it needs within this structure, so you don't have to tell it explicitly.
+When you use the helper script of Rails to create your application, it creates the entire directory structure for your application.
+Rails knows where to find things it needs within this structure, so you don't have to provide any input.

-Here is a top level view of directory tree created by helper script at the time of an application creation.
-Except for minor changes between releases, every Rails project will have the same structure, with the same naming conventions.
-This consistency gives you a tremendous advantage; you can quickly move between Rails projects without relearning the project's organization.
+Here is a top-level view of the directory tree created by the helper script at the time of an application creation.
+Except for minor changes between the releases, every Rails project will have the same structure with the same naming conventions.
+This consistency gives you a tremendous advantage; you can quickly move between Rails projects without re-learning the project's organization.

-To understand this directory structure let's use demo application created in installation chapter.
+To understand this directory structure, let's use the demo application created in the installation chapter.
 This can be created using a simple helper command as follows −

 C:\ruby\> rails -d mysql demo

-Now go into demo application root directory as follows −
+Now, go into the demo application root directory as follows −

 C:\ruby\> cd demo C:\ruby\demo> dir